gregcaporaso/q2-sapienns/README.md

 ### Merged abundance table

-Import a MetaPhlAn 3 taxonomy file and create `FeatureTable[RelativeFrequency]` and `FeatureData[Taxonomy]` artifacts from the imported table.See the [MetaPhlAn 3 documentation](https://huttenhower.sph.harvard.edu/metaphlan) for details on this file and how to create it.
+Import a MetaPhlAn 3 taxonomy file and create `FeatureTable[RelativeFrequency]` and `FeatureData[Taxonomy]` artifacts from the imported table.
+See the [MetaPhlAn 3 documentation](https://huttenhower.sph.harvard.edu/metaphlan) for details on this file and how to create it.
 There can be one or more samples in this file.
-If using the default reference with MetaPhlAn 3, the taxnomic ids will refer to the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
+If using the default reference with MetaPhlAn 3, the taxonomic ids will refer to the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).

 ```
 qiime tools import --input-path metaphlan-merged-abundance-1.tsv --output-path metaphlan-merged-abundance-1.qza --type MetaphlanMergedAbundanceTable